the linoblock of ‘red tailed black cockatoo portrait’

 HAND PAINTING THE LINOCUT PRINT

-The linocut ‘Banksias & Dryandra’ as a black & white print, with some painting & in its finished state
+The linocut ‘Banksias & Dryandra’ as a black & white print, with some painting & completed

 an example of a colour chart I REFER TO WHEN PAINTING a linocut